metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

-- `api_version` (String) APIVersion defines the versioned schema of this representation of an object.
-Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
+- `api_version` (String) APIVersion defines the versioned schema of this representation of an object.Servers should convert recognized schemas to the latest internal value, andmay reject unrecognized values.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
-- `kind` (String) Kind is a string value representing the REST resource this object represents.
-Servers may infer this from the endpoint the client submits requests to.
-Cannot be updated.
-In CamelCase.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+- `kind` (String) Kind is a string value representing the REST resource this object represents.Servers may infer this from the endpoint the client submits requests to.Cannot be updated.In CamelCase.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 - `metadata` (Map of String)
 - `spec` (Attributes) spec defines the behavior of a ServiceImport. (see [below for nested schema](#nestedatt--spec--service_import--spec))
-- `status` (Attributes) status contains information about the exported services that form the multi-cluster service referenced by this ServiceImport. (see [below for nested schema](#nestedatt--spec--service_import--status))
+- `status` (Attributes) status contains information about the exported services that formthe multi-cluster service referenced by this ServiceImport. (see [below for nested schema](#nestedatt--spec--service_import--status))

 <a id="nestedatt--spec--service_import--spec"></a>
 ### Nested Schema for `spec.service_import.spec`